-Nissin Foods has created more sustainable packaging with extra room for its Cup Noodles product.
+Nissin Foods has improved its cup noodle packaging material by making it sustainable and with extra room for its Cup Noodles product.
 The more spacious cup capitalizes on a recent consumer trend—adding natural ingredients to packaged foods to create healthier, customized meals.
 A marketing image depicts the new cup overflowing with a cornucopia of fresh ingredients such as carrots, tomatoes, shrimp, broccoli and cheese.

 More and more, companies are developing packaging based on consumer insights and feedback.
 The ‘extra room’ cup addresses a specific consumer trend and shows that instant noodles need not be sacrificed to maintain a healthy diet.